 Rectangle With Stairs

-A rectangular deck with a set of stairs is a bit more of a complicated build than a deck with no stairs, but still falls in line with easy deck ideas.
+A small rectangular deck with a set of stairs is a bit more of a complicated build than a deck with no stairs, but still falls in line with easy deck ideas.
 Plus, the benefits of curated steps are worth the extra work.
 A set of stairs gives you a seamless transition from your deck to your patio or lawn, and it adds a touch of dimension to your deck design.

 Be aware that DIY deck ideas featuring a deck surface that’s above 30” off the ground will require a railing, so you may need to plan for a railing installation as part of your deck build.
 Always check your local residential build code requirements to ensure your design is code-compliant.